fivim/fivim-rs-utils/README.md

-# enassi-rs-utils
+# fivim-rs-utils

-Rust utils for enassi.
+Rust utils for fivim.